-Liverworts, otherwise known as Hepatica or Liverleaf, are small perennials that are between 5 and 20 centimetres in height.
+Hepatica, otherwise known as liverwort or liverleaf, are small perennials that are between 5 and 20 centimetres in height.
 Though many people consider these plants to be pests and weeds, liverworts are known for the medicinal benefits and are a wonderful groundcover.

 There are over 6000 known species of liverworts, and they are known to produce small anemone-like flowers that are blue, pink, or white in colour.

 Liverworts prefer shade and grow best in moist, rich soil.
 An ideal groundcover, liverworts thrive in many damaged areas where other plant-life will not grow.
 If planting seeds, it is best to plant them in May or June.

 They only need to be planted at a depth of 6 millimetres to ensure proper growth.
 Liverworts can easily be divided and planted in other areas.
 They need a fair amount of water and you need to ensure that the soil has proper drainage.
 During autumn, you can use leaves as mulch for your liverworts.